-The handheld device and dog collar device use radio signals to communicate.
-Objects in the path of radio signals degrade the quality of the signals.
-Keeping an unobstructed line of sight between your handheld device and your dog's dog collar device produces the best communication signal.
-Obstructed radio waves result in a poor signal.
+You should keep an unobstructed line of sight between your handheld device and the dog collar device to produce the best communication signal.
 To achieve the best line-of-sight conditions, you should move to the highest elevation point in your area (for example, on the top of a hill).

-Tracking with BaseCampTM BaseStation
+Tracking with BaseCamp[TM] BaseStation